CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

 * Go to _Profile_ and click _Change password_.

 * Enter your current password and the new password twice.
-Click _Save_.
+Click _Change_.

 *****

 ## Using password reset link